-714.16(d) Amendments Under 37 CFR 1.312, Handling [R-10.2019]
+714.16(d) Amendments Under 37 CFR 1.312, Handling [R-07.2022]

-I. AMENDMENTS AFFECTING THE DISCLOSURE OF THE SPECIFICATION, ADDING CLAIMS, OR CHANGING THE SCOPE OF ANY CLAIM which reviews the message and forwards the message to the Technology Center (TC) which allowed the application.
+Amendments under 37 CFR 1.312 are sent to the Office of Patent Application Processing (OPAP) to be scanned and uploaded into the IFW.
+Thereafter OPAP messages the Office of Data Management, which reviews the message and forwards the message to the Technology Center (TC) which allowed the application.
 Once the TC completes the action, the TC will message the Office of Data Management that issue processing can resume.
 If an amendment under 37 CFR 1.312 has been filed directly with the TC, the paper will be forwarded to OPAP for scanning.